Antun Radić: Professional work

 Since 1892, Radić worked as teacher in schools in Osijek, Požega, Varaždin and Zagreb.
 After 1897 parliamentary elections, at the request of Ban Károly Khuen-Héderváry, Radić was discharged from the service because he did not want to vote for the pro-Hungarian government candidate.

 From 1897 to 1901, he worked as editor of the "Almanac of public life and customs of the South Slavs".
 From 1901 to 1909, he worked as secretary of the Matica hrvatska and was one of the founders and editors of "Voice of Matica hrvatska" magazine.
 Radić was also the founder of Dom magazine, published between 1899 and 1904.
-Subtitled "Paper for the Croatian peasant for talk and lesson", it was the first Croatian magazine for peasants, which greatly contributed to the cultural and national-political development of the Croatian villages.
+Subtitled "Paper for the Croatian peasant for talk and lesson", it was the first Croatian magazine for peasants, which contributed to the cultural and national-political development of the Croatian villages.
 In 1917, Radić took a job as a professor at Zagreb Upper Town Gymnasium, where he taught until his death.